network-science-lab/mabcd-for-digital-twins/README.md

 ## Runtime Configuration

-1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/) as the project is built with it.
+1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/) as the project runs on it.
 2. Install the project dependencies:
    ```bash
    uv sync